Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 aquatic insect larvae, small snails and tiny crayfish

 2 1/2 inches

-The rainbow darter is common in the upper Mississippi River basin.
+The Rainbow Darter is common in the upper Mississippi River basin.
 They are found in creeks and upper reaches of rivers in northeast Iowa in moderate abundance.

 Spawning takes place as the water temperature reaches 62 degrees F. Males have shifting, poorly defined territories and they attempt to intimidate intruding males.
 Females enter from pools downstream and lay eggs in gravel at the foot of riffles.
 The spawning act, with the male mounted on the back of the female, is repeated several times as she moves upstream.
-Several days may be required for a female to deposit as many as 800 eggs.
+Several days may be needed for a female to deposit as many as 800 eggs.